WildernessLabs/docfx/guides/Getting_Started/Deployment/macos/index.md

 ## Start the application
 1. Open a second terminal
-1. Enter `gdb` to start a gdb debug session (no debug symbols are currently available)
+1. Enter `arm-none-eabi-gdb` to start a gdb debug session (no debug symbols are currently available)
 1. From the gdb prompt, enter `target remote :4242`
 1. Enter `c` to start the application